-PRK or ASA is an excellent alternative for many who are considering vision correction.
+PRK (Photorefractive Keratectomy), also known as ASA (Advanced Surface Ablation), is an excellent LASIK alternative for many who are considering vision correction.
 This procedure is an especially good option for people who have been previously advised that their eyes are not suitable for LASIK, or whose lifestyles may have precluded them from having LASIK.

-Patients who are often recommended for Advanced Surface Ablation (ASA) are those who:
+Patients who are often recommended for PRK/ASA are those who:

 - Have a thinner cornea than what is advised for LASIK

 - Are prone to dryness of the eyes